gvn/pris/README.md

 ## API

 * **set** (key, value)
-  Store a key/value pair in the hash.
+  Store a key-value pair in the hash.
     * key (String or Number)
     * value (String or Number)
 * **get** (key)
   Get a stored value for the given key.
     * key (String or Number)
 * **remove** (key)
-  Remove the specified key/value pair.
+  Remove the specified key-value pair.
     * key (String or Number)
 * **bind** (callback, scope)
   Bind a callback to hash change.